kaizen-ai/kaizenflow/docs/marketing/dropcontact.how_to_guide.md

 ## Usage

+- Import the module using `import marketing.dropcontact as mrkdrop`
-- This module gives a single function for easier use of DropContact API.
+- The module provides a single function for extraction of data for `DropContact` API
-- It takes three Sequence of data (can be python list, pandas column, etc.) and an API key for dropcontact.
-It will take about 1 minute to process per 50 investors.
+- It takes three Sequence of data (can be python list, pandas column, etc.) and an API key for dropcontact
+- The processing time is ~50 investors per minute
 - In any notebook, run the following script to get a pandas dataframe representing the data returned from DropContact: